with their beautiful and regular curves, which could only have been

 had a radius and a centre whose length and exact position were

 The Geometric Nature of

-unrelated, however, because of utter lack of clues to the existing causality between them.
+mutual causality in those ideas.
 By itself, the Nazca-monkey is clad in impenetrable

 mystery; it is a practically unsolvable puzzle.

 It was different with me; there was a sense of familiarity at the very first sight.
 Indeed, I